eclipse/diafanis/README.md

 <b>Note:</b> Use the correct encoding in the functionString in the URL (GET) and data (POST) (e.g. replace the ‘+’ character with ‘%2B’).

-This allows you to perform complex calculations of any length and with any number of variables on the server.
+This allows you to <b>perform complex calculations of any length and with any number of variables on the server</b>.
 Please note that this is our test server. :) This test server is a 4-core ARM64 Linux server with only 4GB of memory, although it's pretty fast.

 <br>
 <b>HOW CAN I GET THIS MATHEMATICAL ENGINE ON MY DEVICE?</b>
+<br><br>
 Just run this command line in the terminal to get and start the service with Docker:

 LINUX FOR x86 PROCESSORS (Intel and AMD)